Mostly peaceful

 18 years later, the protest was revived.
 This time, the protest action was used as a reason for the then turquoise-blue government under Federal Chancellor Sebastian Kurz and FPÖ Vice-Chancellor Heinz Christian Strache.
 Protests took place not only in Vienna, but also in Linz and Innsbruck.
 The demonstrations came to a natural end when the Ibiza affair broke up the coalition.

-According to ÖAMTC, temporary traffic closures and traffic divisions are to be expected in the entire demonstration area.
-Specifically, the entire streetcar line 2 and traffic on the Vienna Ring will be affected.
-There will also be delays in the areas of Schwarzenbergplatz, Karlsplatz, Rechte Wienzeile and Wiedner Hauptstraße.
-Delays could also occur in the adjacent streets.
+According to the ÖAMTC, there were temporary traffic closures and traffic divisions in the entire demonstration area.
+Specifically, the entire streetcar line 2 and traffic on the Vienna Ring were affected.
+There were also delays in the areas of Schwarzenbergplatz, Karlsplatz, Rechte Wienzeile and Wiedner Hauptstraße.
+There were also delays in the adjacent streets.

 This article has been automatically translated,